zsavajji/gmap-vue/README.md

 - Cluster* (via `marker-clusterer-plus`)

 You can find examples of this [on the website](http://xkjyeah.github.io/vue-google-maps/).
+Auto-generated API documentation for these components are [here](http://xkjyeah.github.io/vue-google-maps/autoapi.html).

 For `Cluster`, you **must** import the class specifically, e.g.
 ```js